AvaAvarai/Villageworks/README.md

 ## Acknowledgements

 - Using the [Serpent](https://github.com/pkulchenko/serpent) serializer available under the MIT License.
+- Using the [Simple Tiles](https://opengameart.org/content/simple-tiles) tileset available for open use.

 ---

-*Villageworks was created with LÖVE.
-For any issues or feedback, please submit through GitHub issues.*
+*Created with LÖVE.
+For issues or feedback, please submit through GitHub issues.*